Licensing Guides

 As previously stated, most HVAC technicians hold some kind of post-secondary degree or certificate.
 There are currently two main organizations that approve HVAC programs and schools nationwide: HVAC Excellence and the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).

-Currently, HVAC Excellence has not accredited any programs in the state and PAHRAH has accredited one school in Alaska:
+Currently, HVAC Excellence has not accredited any programs in the state.
+PAHRA has accredited one school in Alaska:

-Here are a couple of great lists to the best HVAC schools in Alaska:
+Here's a great list of the best HVAC schools in Alaska:

 Apprenticeship: The alternative to a college education program is to look for an apprenticeship.
 There are several formal apprenticeship opportunities to get the training you need in Alaska.
 Local United Association union chapters are a great place to start your search because they are considered the gold standard in apprenticeships in the trades.
 The UA Chapters are listed here.
 Each has a slightly different way of doing things.
 You will want to apply to the local chapter where you live.
 Local 367 in Anchorage offers Plumbing, Pipe Fitting, Welding, and Heating Apprenticeships.
 Each is a five-year program consisting of 10,000 hours.
 The apprentice is paid while working, with raises of 10% given upon satisfactory completion of 12 months and 2,000 hours of work.
 Classroom and shop training is a mandatory six weeks each year.
 You are not paid while attending class, but if qualified, you can collect unemployment.